Sithi5/Inception-of-Things/p3/walkthrough.md

   - Créer un cluster
   - Utiliser des fichier yaml (ansible) pour créer les différentes applications associées

+#### Correction p3

+- Part 3 --- Configuration :

+  2 namespaces in k3d cluster : argocd & dev => kubectl get ns => ok

+  Verify that there is at least 1 pod in the "dev" ns => kubectl get pods -n dev => pas encore fait la partie sur dev

+  difference between a namespace and a pod => https://enterprisersproject.com/article/2020/9/pod-cluster-container-what-is-difference#:~:text=%E2%80%9CA%20container%20runs%20logically%20in,tight%20logical%20borders%20called%20namespaces.%E2%80%9D

+  A container runs logically in a pod (though it also uses a container runtime); A group of pods, related or unrelated, run on a cluster.
+A pod is a unit of replication on a cluster; A cluster can contain many pods, related or unrelated [and] grouped under the tight logical borders called namespaces

+  check that all the required services are running => docker / kubectl / k3d / minikube ? / argoCD

+  check that Argo CD is installed and configured => y accéder via http://localhost:8080/argocd

 #### Ressources

 - [install kubectl mac os](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/)